Artillence/grid-graph/README.md

 - `Edges`: `pathClassName`
 - `Nodes`: `labelClassName`, `selectedLabelClassName`

+## Auto-Named Branches

+Set `autoNameBranches={true}` to automatically name branches after their first node.
+In this mode:

+- No need to specify `branch` property on any nodes
+- Branches are automatically named using the ID of their first node
+- Validation rules for explicit branch naming are skipped
+- Perfect for simpler graphs where you don't need custom branch names

 ## Validation

+When `autoNameBranches` is **false** (default):
 - Nodes with multiple children: all but one child must have explicit `branch` property
 - Nodes with multiple parents: must have explicit `branch` property
 - Graph must be acyclic (DAG)

+When `autoNameBranches` is **true**:
+- No branch property requirements
+- Graph must still be acyclic (DAG)

 ## Documentation